 This PDF is available as an instant download for $19.95.

-The report is over 120 pages, and provides an organized overview of the growth, stock valuation, debt, stability, and currency strength of 30 developed and emerging markets.
+The report is over 130 pages, and provides an organized overview of the growth, stock valuation, debt, stability, and currency strength of over 30 developed and emerging markets.
 But color-coded charts and an executive summary make it a concise read.
 You can quickly see which countries offer a strong investment thesis.